Introduction to Finite Element Methods: Mixed methods for the Poisson equation

 \section{Mixed methods for the Poisson equation}

 The classical application of mixed finite element methods is the Stokes equation,\footnote{see, e.g., \cite[Chapter III.6]{Braess:2007}, \cite[Chapter 4]{Ern:2004}} which describes the flow of an incompressible fluid.
 Here, we want to illustrate the theory using a very simple example.
 Consider the Poisson equation $-\Delta u = f$ on $\Omega\subset\R^n$ with homogeneous Dirichlet conditions.
-If we introduce $\sigma = \nabla u\in\m{L2}^n$, we can write it as
+If we introduce $\sigma = \nabla u\in\m{L2}^n$, we can write this equation equivalently as

 This system can be formulated in variational form in two different ways, called \emph{primal} and \emph{dual} approach, respectively.

 \paragraph{Primal mixed method}

 The primal approach consists in (formally) integrating by parts in the second equation of \eqref{eq:mixed:poisson} and looking for $(\sigma,u)\in\m{L2}^n\times\m{H10}$ satisfying